sjbennett123/gendermeowster/content/contributors/index.md

     website: http://twitch.tv/kamianya
     picture: kami_anya_small.png
     pronouns: they/them
     bio: is a nonbinary, queer, neurodivergent, disabled, Jewish academic and streamer.
-Streaming wise, they love indie games, and academically their focus is linguistic anthropology focused on gender.
+Streaming wise, they love indie games, and academically their doctorate is in linguistic anthropology with a focus on gender.
   - name: nicreative
     pronouns: she/he
     bio: loves balancing sheets and helps the Clowder with tracking receipts.